pitivi/pitivi/docs/Past_GSoCs.md

 All the work above has been merged and is expected to be available in the [0.91](releases/0.91.md) release.

-In addition, we also co-mentored Peteris Krisjanis who worked on an audio waveform generation and display library for GStreamer (see his [post-summer report](http://pecisk.blogspot.ca/2012/11/state-of-libwaveform-after-gsoc.html)).
+In addition, we also co-mentored Pēteris Krišjānis who worked on an audio waveform generation and display library for GStreamer (see his [post-summer report](http://pecisk.blogspot.ca/2012/11/state-of-libwaveform-after-gsoc.html)).

 ## 2011

 -   Feroze Naina worked on adding profiles for rendering.
+-   [Lubosz Sarnecki](https://lubosz.wordpress.com/) implemented a nifty
+    user interface for [resizing/cropping clips directly in the viewer](https://lubosz.wordpress.com/2016/09/26/making-viewer-uis-for-pitivi/).
 -   Mathieu Duponchelle started to port
     PiTiVi to GES after having worked on the GES Python bindings and the GES Pitivi formatter.
--   [Lubosz Sarnecki](https://lubosz.wordpress.com/) implemented a nifty
-    user interface for [resizing/cropping clips directly in the viewer](https://lubosz.wordpress.com/2016/09/26/making-viewer-uis-for-pitivi/).

 Feroze and Lubosz's work has been merged and made available in the [0.15](releases/0.15.md) release.
 Mathieu's work has also been merged, to